 About the competition

-The aim is to raise awareness of the positive impact that horticulture has on mental health and to promote how gardens can provide relaxing and rehabilitative spaces.
-This will include RHS providing advice and tool kits for use by NHS organisations and staff.
+The competition was a joint venture between the RHS and the NHS, to raise awareness of the positive impact that horticulture has on mental health and to promote how gardens can provide relaxing and rehabilitative spaces.

 “When you are consumed by anxiety it will soothe you and when the world is a dark and bleak place it shines a light to guide you on.”

-The Kings Fund report on Gardens and Health, which was funded by the National Garden Scheme (NGS) states that: “The mental health benefits of gardening are broad and diverse.
+The King's Fund report on Gardens and Health states that: “The mental health benefits of gardening are broad and diverse.
 Studies have shown significant reductions in depression and anxiety, improved social functioning and wider effects, including opportunities for vocational development.*

 “In particular, some quantitative studies found significant reductions in symptoms of depression and anxiety while qualitative studies found enhanced emotional wellbeing, improved social functioning, improved physical health and opportunities for vocational development.”**